ip2location/ip2location-io-maltego/README.md

  2. Navigate to the extracted folder, and open *transforms/credentials.py*.
 Add your IP2Location.io API Key into this variable: `API_KEY=''`.
  3. Open your Maltego client, click on the "Transforms" tab in the ribbon bar and clicking "New Local Transform".
  4. A new wizard will be open to guide you through the process of adding a new local Transform.
 On the first page, you will required to fill in the "Display Name" and "Input Entity Type".
 Fill in "IP2Location Geolocation" for "Display Name", and choose IPv4 address or IPv6 address according to your use case.
 Click *Next >* button when done.

+> Only one type of IP address can be chosen at the same time.
+To use this local transform for both types, you may need to perform multiple imports for this local transform.

  5. In the next page, you will be required to fill in "Command", "Parameters" and "Working Directory".
 For the "Command", fill in the absolute path of the Python interpreter in your machine.
 For "Parameters", fill in this value: `project.py local ip2locationgeolocation`.
 For "Working Directory", set the value to the absolute path of the extracted folder in step 2.
 Click "Finish" to save the settings.